khulnasoft/AiKit/README.md

    <img width="50%" class="dark-light" src="https://raw.githubusercontent.com/khulnasoft/khulnasoft.github.io/main/img/regressor_lq.gif">
 </div>

-As always, you can find more information about [Ivy as a framework in the docs!](https://unify.ai/docs/aikit/overview/design/aikit_as_a_framework.html)
+As always, you can find more information about [Aikit as a framework in the docs!](https://unify.ai/docs/aikit/overview/design/aikit_as_a_framework.html)

-<h2> When should I use Ivy as a framework? </h2>
+<h2> When should I use Aikit as a framework? </h2>

-As Ivy supports multiple backends, writing code in Ivy breaks you free from framework limitations.
-If you want to publish highly flexible code for everyone to use, independently of the framework they are using, or you plan to develop ML-related tools and want them to be interoperable with not only the already existing frameworks, but also with future frameworks, then Ivy is for you!
+As Aikit supports multiple backends, writing code in Aikit breaks you free from framework limitations.
+If you want to publish highly flexible code for everyone to use, independently of the framework they are using, or you plan to develop ML-related tools and want them to be interoperable with not only the already existing frameworks, but also with future frameworks, then Aikit is for you!

 </details>